 Press the edges (use that press cloth!) so everything is neat.
 Be sure to press the hole in the bottom of the lining so that the edges are even with the seam.

 Before you slip the lining inside of the outer fabric, stitch the hole closed in the bottom of the bag.
 Stitch close to the pressed edge.

 Slip the lining inside the outer bag.
-Press it again (with the _______ what’s the blank, my Gold Star students?!) if it looks a little lumpy as bags can do.
+Press it again using that press cloth if it looks a little lumpy as bags can do.

 And there you go.
 You can fill up your DIY waterproof zipper bag and enjoy!
 Admire all those boxy corners you just made!

 You can add a little tassel or a ribbon to your zipper pull if you’d like.
 I finished mine with ricrac.

 Explore more easy sewing projects: